-Bellmann and Büchel (2001) estimate the productivity effects of training and check for the selectivity bias in the decision to offer training or not.
+Bellmann and Büchel (2001) control for selectivity bias in the decision to offer training or not.
 On the basis of the German IAB establishment panel, they use an estimation of a cross-section Cobb-Douglas production function including the training intensity.
 They explain first the probability of an enterprise to offer training using a probit estimation and add the probability to provide training to the production function estimation (see also Greene, 2000 and section 4 in this paper).
 They find that training intensity has a positive and significant effect on productivity.

-After correcting for selectivity, training intensity has a slightly higher but now insignificant effect on productivity.
+After correcting for selectivity, training intensity has a positive but insignificant effect on productivity.
 In their regression, selectivity is found to be random, however, i.e. the correction term is not significant in their productivity equation.
-Their cross section results are prone to biases from unobserved heterogeneity.
+One reason may be that they are not able to find proper identifying variables for the selectivity regression.
+Therefore, including the insignificant selection correction term should not change their results, accordingly.
+In addition, their cross section results are prone to biases from unobserved heterogeneity.
 A final problem with their study is that they do not take into account further possibly complementary workplace practices and firm characteristics.

 Dearden, Reed and Van Reenen (2000) present a study on the productivity impact of training on the industry level in Great Britain.
 They use a long panel data set between 1983 and 1996 that entails information on training in every year.
 They address unobserved heterogeneity as well as endogeneity by using a variety of estimation strategies including system GMM methods.
-In addition, they calculate the impact and the sign of the biases on the estimation results.
+In addition, they show the impact and the sign of the biases on the estimation results.
 They find a positive and significant effect of training on sector productivity (therefore including inter firm knowledge spill-overs).
-The estimation results increase when endogeneity and unobserved heterogeneity are taken into account.
+The estimation results increase when endogeneity and unobserve heterogeneity is taken into account.
 There are two major drawbacks, however.
 First they combine data on different aggregation levels which may lead to aggregation bias.
-Second they do not control for additional personnel management measures and therefore might incur omitted variable bias as well.
-A smaller problem is that information on training covers only 4 weeks per year, respectively and service firms have been dropped due to "measurement problems" in most regressions.
+Second they do not control for additional personnel management measures and therefore might incurr omitted variable bias as well.
+A smaller problem is that information on training covers only 4 weeks per year, respectively, and service firms have been dropped due to "measurement problems" in most regressions.
 In addition, the effect of training on firm productivity may be the more relevant question than the effect on sector productivity, because also personnel managers who decide on offering training to employees do not take knowledge spillovers into account, De Koning (1994).

 Summing up the literature survey, most studies on the firm level find a positive (although frequently insignificant) impact of training on productivity.
-In addition, some training forms like general training, off-the-job training, and computer training seem to have a higher impact on productivity while sector effects may be higher than firm effects.
+In addition, some training forms (general training, off-the-job training) seem to have a higher impact on productivity while sector effects may be higher than firm effects.
 Most studies are plagued by severe measurement problems, however, and there is only scant, cross-section evidence for Germany.

-3 Derivation of the Empirical Models
+3 Empirical Models

 Analogous to the previous literature, we assume a standard Cobb-Douglas production function.
-Output Y_i of firm i is a function of capital K_i and "effective labour" EL_i weighted by the number of employees trained, (Bartel, 1995, Dearden, Reed and Van Reenen, 2000):
+Output Y_i of firm i is a function of capital K_i and "effective labour" EL_i (Bartel, 1995, Dearden, Reed and Van Reenen, 2000):